-Figure 7 shows a significant dependence on the opportunity costs on the size of the SRL bid.
-The higher the size of the SRL bid, the higher the opportunity cost for 1MW of SRL since a higher amount of water has to be reserved in the reservoir in order to be able to fulfill the reserve obligations.
+Figure 7 shows the significant dependence of the opportunity costs on the size of the SRL bid.
+The higher the size of the SRL bid, the higher the opportunity cost for a marginal MW of SRL since a higher amount of water has to be reserved in order to be able to fulfill the reserve obligations.
 Especially in spring the SRL prices seems to be significantly influenced by the bid size.
 While for a minimum bid size of 5MW, almost no spring peak in the opportunity costs can be observed, opportunity costs start to peak at higher bid sizes.
 Due to low reservoir levels in spring, providing higher amounts of SRL at that time leads to significant shifts in the hydropower operation schedule.

-Having a look at the different cascade characteristics, the multi-site (bottom figure) has much higher opportunity cost in spring as compared to the single-site (top figure).
-Apart from spring, however, the single-site has higher opportunity costs as the multi-site.
+Having a look at the different cascade characteristics, the multi-site (bottom figure) has much higher opportunity cost in spring compared to the single-site (top figure).
+Apart from spring, however, the single-site has higher opportunity costs than the multi-site.
 In general, our results confirm that larger cascades can provide SRL at lower opportunity costs (apart from spring).
 Since it is possible to bid a portfolio of plants into the SRL market, larger cascades can optimally split their reserve obligations among the plants of the cascade based on the respective costs of each plant.
 Some of the larger cascades also include run-of-river (RoR) plants.
 In times the inflows are high enough and RoR plants are running at full load anyway, they are able to provide the negative part of the SRL product at low costs.
 In spring when the inflows are low, RoR plants cannot contribute that much to the SRL obligations.
 At the same time, the reservoirs of the storage plants of the cascade are empty.
 This combination leads to high opportunity costs at higher bid sizes for larger cascades at that time.
+During spring, all multi-sites considered in this paper have similar or even higher opportunity costs at higher bid sizes than the single-site plants (see also Appendix A3).